Haxel0rd/haxel0rds/tools/shellEX/README.md

 * Example 7:          python3 shellEX.py -i targets.txt -o results.txt -a supp0rt2,shell2 -v -n -c 0.5 -f 50 -x 100
 <br />

+NOTE: some of the Hafnium webshells look like a 404 page, mostly those in /owa/* dir (
+      as seen in the early days (90's) with good old 404-shell lol)

 ## Options and Tweaks
 * (-h) halp page
 * (-x) Threadnumber